KillerLuvsPie/PointAndClick3DPrototype/README.md

 # ABOUT

-This prototype was part of the work done for an intership at NotAGameStudios for a Digital Games Development course that I took.
-This was a colaborative work with another intern from the same course I was taking.
+This prototype was part of the work done for an internship at NotAGameStudios for a Digital Games Development course that I took.
+This was a collaborative work with another intern from the same course I was taking.

 This project is a 3D point and click game with some simple puzzle mechanics, some interactive elements and simple NPC AI, made in Unity Engine.
+I was in charge of all the technicalities during development, such as programming, creating documentation, incorporating the assets with the programming (playing animations when pressing controls, using variables to control animation properties, play sounds during certain events) and cleaning/fixing any problems or bugs found in the scene.

 # GAMEPLAY FLOW
 - The scene starts with the player character on the street